 There are four to choose from:

-- Option 1: Your gifts beyond Virginia go to ministries selected by the Southern Baptist Convention.
+- Option 1: Your gifts beyond Virginia go to ministries selected by the Southern Baptist Convention (SBC).

-- Option 3: Your gifts beyond Virginia go to ministries selected by the Cooperative Baptist Fellowship.
+- Option 3: Your gifts beyond Virginia go to ministries selected by the Kingdom Advance New Mission Initiatives budget.

 - Option 4: Allows a church to design its own church giving plan and the Treasurer’s Office follows the church’s written directions for distribution.